msperlin/GARCH-RAC/README_ME_FIRST-PLEASE.txt

 # Description

-This is the R code associated with paper "Garch Tutorial in R".
+This is the R code associated with paper "Garch Tutorial in R", avaliable at <link_here>.

 # Instructions